stevavoliajvar/stop_cloudflare/PEOPLE.md

+"The CloudFlare alternatives are less risky due to their smaller size.
+Thus, they've not centralized over 10% of the web & they aren't employing data scientists to exploit big data for marketing.
+The CF alternatives also do not DoS attack all Tor users indiscriminantly & drive ppl off Tor." by [batalanto](https://todon.nl/@batalanto/104523816493364091)

+"indeed that's a hypocrisy as well, and so far I've ignored Matrix because of it's dependency on CloudFlare." by [batalanto](https://todon.nl/@batalanto/104523497159139070)

+"Two search engines that claim to accommodate privacy seekers, but the idiots actually proxy the site through CloudFlare: Peekier.com and Gomu.ca.
+Hypocrisy." by [batalanto](https://todon.nl/@batalanto/104520965691003034)

 "I did a search for "mango salsa recipe" on Runaroo.com, and the 1st four hits were all CloudFlare sites.
 That's really despicable.
 Each result takes enough screen space that 4 results fill the screen for some ppl." by [aktivismoestasmialuo](https://activism.openworlds.info/@aktivismoEstasMiaLuo/104512251495121238)